 Remove Background Noises

 However, when you playback, you find that these noises are loud.
 One way to remove background noises is to add background music to your video.
 The background music should be louder so that it can override the background noises.
+You can create the background music using one of the popular music mixing software which you can directly import into your video.
 You can also use a trimmer to remove parts that contain background noises.

 Pacing the Background Music with Video Content